onap/ccsdk-oran/docs/offeredapis/offeredapis.rst

 This picture provides a overview of ONAP's A1 Controller architecture, integration with other ONAP components and API resource/operation provided.
+Note that DMaaP is deprecated and will be removed in later releases.

 .. image:: ../media/ONAP-A1ControllerArchitecture.png
    :width: 500pt